 Eoin (John) Mac Neill (1867-1945) was to become the first editor of the Gaelic League’s newspaper An Claidheamh Soluis.
 He was from Glenarm in County Antrim and a respected professor of ancient and medieval Irish history.

-Mac Neill went on to help found the Irish Volunteers in 1913 and was instrumental in organising the Easter Rebellion 1916.
-However he issued orders to call off the rising when he received news that Sir Roger Casement had failed to land German guns in Kerry.
+Mac Neill went on to help found the Irish Volunteers in 1913 and was instrumental in organizing the Easter Rebellion 1916.
+However, he issued orders to call off the rising when he received news that Sir Roger Casement had failed to land German guns in Kerry.
 He was inactive during the rising but was still imprisoned and sentenced to life.

 After the war of independence, he supported the Treaty and was appointed minister for education in the Free State government.
 He was the Free State representative on the Boundary Commission in 1925.
 This turned into something of a fiasco and was to be the end of his political career.

 - Modern Ireland 1600-1972.
 By R. F. Foster.
 Penguin Books London.
 1989 edition.

 - The Course of Irish History By T.W.
 Moody & F.X.
 Martin.
 Mercier Press.
 Dublin 2001 edition.